Muzzman111/SyncScribe/README.md

    - Open the music_data.csv file using Excel, Google Sheets, or your preferred spreadsheet tool.
    - Enter the details for each song you wish to download and translate
    - Note: English songs can be downloaded too.
 Translation will be automatically skipped if you fill out the language column of the csv with "english"
-   - Any song missing the artist or track name will be skipped.

 3. **Run the Script**
    - Execute the script with the following command if you are using the music_data csv file: